 The subject of salary for cabin crew is often shrouded in mystery, largely due to the fact that current members of crew are advised by their airline not to discuss their salaries online.
 So the subject remains distinctly vague.

-However, we can estimate from previous crew members at different airlines in the UK and Middle East, figures for typical salaries in 2012 (see updated figures for 2017).
-These should only be used as a guideline.
-In this article we will also be looking at other factors such as benefits and contracts.
-All of these will vary airline to airline and country to country and you will be able to find some of the information on the airline’s recruitment page or at the assessment day.
+However, we can estimate from previous crew members at different airlines in the UK and Middle East, figures for typical salaries in 2019.
+In this article we will also be looking at other factors that might contribute to a cabin crew professional’s monthly pay, such as benefits and contracts.
+All of these will vary for each airline and country.

 Contracts may be offered on a temporary basis, say for six months.
 This can be to premeditate a lack of available crew at a scheduled airline or to prepare for a very busy summer season at a European charter airline.
 Not all benefits available to full time crew may be available to contract crew, for example, things like annual leave or discounted tickets.